 Double D Ranch

-The objective as outlined by the owner, was to create a place that would help his wife enjoy time in Montana as much as he did.
-We encouraged her involvement—she was an interior designer, after all—so together we designed a ranch compound with a main house, guesthouse, horse barn and fishing cabin.
-Using a host of reclaimed materials—stones from tailings at a nearby abandoned mining operation, reclaimed wood for accents as well as antique railroad lanterns for exterior lighting, we were able to a create place that has resoundingly accomplished the owner’s mission.
+The objective as outlined by the owner was to create a place that would help his wife enjoy time in Montana as much as he did.
+We encouraged her involvement — she was an interior designer, after all — so together we designed a ranch compound with a main house, guesthouse, horse barn and fishing cabin.
+Using a host of reclaimed materials — stones from tailings at a nearby abandoned mining operation, reclaimed wood for accents as well as antique railroad lanterns for exterior lighting — we created a collection of spaces that are truly “Montana,” and that both he and his wife love to spend time.

 Swedish Guest Cabin